Walt Disney World: Conception

-Working strictly in secrecy, real estate agents unaware of their client's identity began making offers to landowners in April 1964, in parts of southwest Orange and northwest Osceola counties.
-The agents were careful not to reveal the extent of their intentions.
-They were able to negotiate numerous land contracts with some landowners, including large tracts of land for as little as $100 an acre.
+Working strictly in secrecy, real estate agents (unaware of their client's identity) began making offers to landowners in parts of southwest Orange and northwest Osceola counties, being careful not to reveal the extent of their intentions.
+They were able to negotiate numerous land contracts with some landowners, including large tracts of land for as little as $100 an acre; at the time, most landowners were happy to get rid of their land, which was mostly swamp.
+Additionally, Disney's team negotiated a deal with Tufts University to buy the mineral rights to the land for $15,000.
 With the understanding that the recording of the first deeds would trigger intense public scrutiny, Disney delayed the filing of paperwork until a large portion of the land was under contract.

-Early rumors and speculation about the land purchases assumed possible development by NASA in support of the nearby Kennedy Space Center, as well as references to other famous investors, such as Ford, the Rockefellers, and Howard Hughes.

-An Orlando Sentinel news article published on May 20, 1965 acknowledged a popular rumor that Disney was building an "East Coast" version of Disneyland.
+After the first deeds were recorded, early rumors and speculation about the land purchases assumed possible development by NASA in support of the nearby Kennedy Space Center, as well as references to other famous investors, such as Ford, the Rockefellers, and Howard Hughes.
+Eventually, an Orlando Sentinel news article published on May 20, 1965 acknowledged a popular rumor that Disney was building an "East Coast" version of Disneyland.
 However, the publication denied its accuracy based on an earlier interview with Disney at Kennedy Space Center.
 In that interview, he claimed a $50 million investment was in the works for Disneyland, and that he had no interest in building a new park.

+Archival footage of Walt Disney, his brother Roy, and then Governor of Florida W. Haydon Burns publicly announcing the creation of Disney World on November 15, 1965.

 In October 1965, editor Emily Bavar from the Sentinel visited Disneyland during the park's 10th-anniversary celebration.
 In an interview with Disney, she asked him if he was behind recent land purchases in Central Florida.
 Bavar later described that Disney "looked like I had thrown a bucket of water in his face", before denying the story.
 His reaction, combined with other research obtained during her Anaheim visit, led Bavar to write a story on October 21, 1965, where she predicted that Disney was building a second theme park in Florida.
 Three days later, after gathering more information from various sources, the Sentinel published another article headlined, "We Say: 'Mystery' Industry Is Disney".

-Walt Disney had originally planned to publicly reveal Disney World on November 15, 1965, but in light of the Sentinel story, Disney asked Florida Governor Haydon Burns to confirm the story on October 25.
-His announcement called the new theme park "the greatest attraction in the history of Florida".
-The official reveal was kept on the previously planned November 15 date, and Disney joined Burns in Orlando for the event.
+Walt Disney had originally planned to publicly reveal Disney World on November 15, 1965, but in light of the Sentinel story, Disney asked Florida Governor Haydon Burns to confirm the story on October 25; Burns did so, calling Disney's project "the greatest attraction in the history of Florida".
+The official reveal was kept on the previously planned November 15 date, which Disney joined Burns in Orlando for.
+At the reveal, Disney announced the project in a matter so as to not reveal any specific information, though he did note that the plan was to "top what we [Disney] have, or at least be equivalent to what we have now, in California."